elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ```

 Contour plots of the radar data, showing the strength of echoes
 against elevation and azimuth, a cut through the slope in an elevation
 plane and acut through the slope in an azimuth plane.
-The contours are
+The stepped
-in steps of 2 dB from -40 to 0 dB.
-Azimuth and elevation bin size is
-$0.5^\circ$ and range bin size is 1.5 m.
-The stepped construction of
-the high wall in an opencast mine is clearly visible.
+construction of the high wall in an opencast mine is clearly visible.

-### Further applications of the FFT in radar
+### Further applications of the FFT

-The examples above show just one of the uses of the FFT in radar.
-The
+The examples above show just one of the uses of the FFT in
-FFT provides us with a versatile tool that finds many other uses in
-radar, including pulse expansion and compression, Doppler measurement
-and detection, one and two dimensional beam forming in antennas and
+radar.
+There are many others, such as movement (Doppler) measurement
-target recognition.
+and target recognition.
+The Fourier Transform is pervasive, and is
+seen anywhere from Magnetic Resonance Imaging (MRI) to statistics.
+With the basic techniques that this chapter outlines in hand, you
+should be well equipped to use it!